Digital transformation in industrial engineering - future-oriented further development of the degree program.

 Acknowledgements

-In addition to the participating deans of our university, special thanks also go to Professor Gerlinde Kretschmar, Professor Matthias Längrich and Professor Martin Sturm for their professional support, their innovative ideas and the opportunity for constructive discussion, as well as to the moderators and organizers David Sauer, Jan Fallgatter and Daniel Winkler.
+In addition to the participating Deans of our university, special thanks also go to Professor Gerlinde Kretschmar, Professor Matthias Längrich and Professor Martin Sturm for their professional support, their innovative ideas and the opportunity for constructive discussion, as well as to the moderators and organizers David Sauer, Jan Fallgatter and Daniel Winkler.